ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 ```

 <info-box>
 	Be careful when removing plugins from CKEditor builds using {@link module:core/editor/editorconfig~EditorConfig#removePlugins `config.removePlugins`}.
-If removed plugins were providing toolbar buttons, the default toolbar configuration included in a build will become invalid.
+If removed plugins were providing toolbar buttons, the toolbar configuration included in a build will become invalid.
 In such a case, you need to provide the {@link getting-started/setup/toolbar updated toolbar configuration} as in the example above or by providing only toolbar items that need to be removed using `config.toolbar.removeItems`.
 </info-box>